Cholsey, Oxfordshire, UK, a little history and info!

 Consists of riverside marsh, swamp, coarse grassland, willow scrub and reeds.

-A valuable relic of a once-typical riverside feature, Cholsey Marsh rejoices in a rich and varied bird life.
+A valuable relic of a once-typical riverside feature, Cholsey Marsh rejoices in a rich and varied bird life with 150 species recorded on the marsh over the years.

 Cholsey Hill.